sudarshanmhasrup/koobies/readme.md

 Kotlin Multiplatform that helps Kotlin developers find internships and job opportunities requiring Kotlin knowledge, upskill through community-curated courses, and learn by building projects.

+### Technologies Used

+1) [Kotlin Multiplatform](https://www.jetbrains.com/kotlin-multiplatform/): The platform is built using Kotlin Multiplatform, allowing it to run on multiple platforms like Android, iOS, Desktop, and Web from a single codebase.
+2) [Compose Multiplatform](https://www.jetbrains.com/compose-multiplatform/): The UI is built using Compose Multiplatform, providing a modern and declarative way to create user interfaces across different platforms.
+Compose Multiplatform is powering the UI for Android, iOS and Desktop versions of the platform.
+3) [Ktor](https://ktor.io/): The backend of the platform is built using Ktor, a Kotlin framework for building asynchronous servers and clients.
+It provides a robust and scalable backend to handle user requests and data storage.

 ### Thank you! 🙌

 Thank you so much for checking out this repository.
 I understand the challenges one faces when learning Kotlin, and I’ve